codingsoo/codingsoo.github.io1/pages/psychology/psychological-perspectives.md

 ## Psychodynamic perspective

-![freud_iceberg](https://wardballoon.github.io/images/freud_iceberg.png)

 This perspective argues that thoughts, wishes, feelings, and early childhood memories that are hidden from awareness decide behaviors.
 Unconsciousness has a powerful effect on human behavior.
 Hypnotherapy is one of the most representative cases of this perspective.
 It cures the unconscious world by lifting ice Berg.

+![freud_iceberg](https://wardballoon.github.io/images/freud_iceberg.png)

+### Freud’s Path to Developing Psychoanalysis

+Sigmund Freud started his career as a physician.
+He decided to explore how mental and physical symptoms could be caused by purely psychological factors.
+He became aware that many powerful mental processes operate in the unconscious, without our awareness.
+This insight grew into a theory of the human personality and its development.
+His name for his theory and his therapeutic technique: psychoanalysis.
+He used creative techniques such as free association: encourage the patient to speak whatever comes to mind.
+The therapist then interprets any potential unconscious wishes hidden in the client’s hesitations, slips of the tongue, and dreams.

+### Freud’s Personality/Mind Iceberg

+- Id: We start life with a personality made up of the id, striving impulsively to meet basic needs, living by “the pleasure principle.”
+- Ego: In a toddler, an ego develops, a self that has thoughts, judgments, and memories following a “reality principle”
+- Superego: Around age 4 or 5, the child develops the superego, a conscience internalized from parents and society, following a “morality principle.”

+The mind is mostly below the surface of conscious awareness.
+Personality develops from the efforts of our ego, our rational self, to resolve tension between our id, based in biological drives, and the superego, society’s rules and constraints.
+The Unconscious, in Freud’s view: A reservoir of thoughts, wishes, feelings, and memories, that are hidden from awareness because they feel unacceptable.

+### Freud’s Legacy

+- Freud benefitted psychology, giving us ideas about: the impact of childhood on adulthood, defenses, and the tension between our biological selves and our socialized/civilized selves.
+- Freud gave us specific concepts we still use often, such as ego, projection, regression, rationalization, and dream interpretation.

 ## Behavioral perspective